turing-machines/help-center/Docs/Getting started/Install OS.md

 <h1>Raspberry Pi + CM4 Adapter</h1>
-<p>Raspberry Pi Compute Modules come in various flavors, and some do not have eMMC storage at all, relying on SD cards.
+<p>Raspberry Pi Compute Modules come in various flavors, and some do not have eMMC storage at all, relying on microSD cards.
 Some have up to 32GB eMMC directly on board.</p>
 <p>For both types of storage, we are going to use a fantastic tool called: <a href="https://www.raspberrypi.com/software/" target="_blank" rel="noopener noreferrer"><strong>Raspberry Pi Imager.</strong></a> This software works on Windows/macOS/Linux.
 Download it and install it on your PC.</p>
 <p>Raspberry Pi Imager allows you to download, customize and copy most OS versions you might like to your RPI Compute Module.</p>
-<p><strong>Note: Do not use either SD card and eMMC during installation, remove the SD card temporarily when installing to eMMC.</strong></p>
+<p><strong>Note: Do not use either microSD card and eMMC during installation, remove the microSD card temporarily when installing to eMMC.</strong></p>
-<p>With the SD card, you have two options, either use the SD card reader and flash the OS on your PC.
-Or you can use the same method to access the SD card as we are going to describe for installing it on eMMC.</p>
+<p>With the microSD card, you have two options, either use the microSD card reader and flash the OS on your PC.
+Or you can use the same method to access the microSD card as we are going to describe for installing it on eMMC.</p>
 <p>If you have chosen the second method, you will need a USB cable.
 You need to connect USB 2.0 on Turing Pi V2 (it's the vertical one, next to HDMI) to your PC.</p>
 <p class="wysiwyg-text-align-center"><img src="https://help.turingpi.com/hc/article_attachments/8886281919389" alt="cm4_usb.png" width="496" height="370"></p>
 <p><strong>Ideally</strong>, you will need USB A-A (or also called USB M/M) that looks like this on both sides:</p>